Democrats Should Hold Off On Making Alexandria Ocasio-Cortez Their Next Big Star

-According to Chris Cillizza, CNN Editor-at-large, and several politicians, the Democrats might want to hold off on making Alexandria Ocasio-Cortez their next big star.
-They don’t cite her problem as being un-electable, or not having appeal to independent voters, or a sordid scandal in her past, they just think that she isn’t ready to be a headliner.
-Whether their assessment is right or wrong, they present a package of reasons why now might not be her time to shine, or shine any brighter than she already is.
+According to Chris Cillizza, CNN editor-at-large, and several politicians, the Democrats might want to hold off on making Alexandria Ocasio-Cortez their next big star.
+They don’t cite her problem as being un-electable or not having appeal to independent voters or a sordid scandal in her past, they just think that she isn’t ready to be a headliner.
+Whether their assessment is right or wrong, they present a package of reasons why now might not be her time to shine or shine any brighter than she already is.

-Ocasio-Cortez is a Democratic-Socialist, and her upset of ten term Rep. Joe Crowley was unexpected by analysts, Crowley, and even most of the media that largely ignored her bid.
+Ocasio-Cortez is a Democratic-Socialist, and her upset of 10-term Rep. Joe Crowley was unexpected by analysts, Crowley, and even most of the media that largely ignored her bid.
 CNN posed the idea that maybe being ignored by the press helped her.
 No one was really asking her deep think questions, and no one really challenged her on what she believes or knows.
-She just happened to be some 28 year old woman running for office against an opponent rumored to be a possible member on the Democrat’s 2020 presidential ticket.
+She just happened to be some 28-year-old woman running for office against an opponent rumored to be a possible member on the Democrat’s 2020 presidential ticket.

 Now she’s standing alone at center stage, and all eyes are upon her.
 Ocasio- Cortez is getting questions about policy she hasn’t prepared for.
 Remarks she’s made about international affairs, most notably Palestine, are being challenged, and she is facing tougher questions than she had when running against Crowley.
-On some topics she shines, on others she struggles.
+On some topics she shines; on others she struggles.
 As Cillizza points out, she isn’t the first politician to struggle like this on complex affairs, but the fact that she is struggling should be an indicator that she is not ready to be a headline member of the party.

 Democrats should maybe slow their roll on pushing Alexandria Ocasio-Cortez as their next big star | Analysis by @CillizzaCNN https://t.co/uZLigmzYJS pic.twitter.com/FCmnIInbwK